Optimal Execution among $N$ Traders with Transient Price Impact: -Player Game Formulation

 \begin{definition} We say that $X^{i}=(X^{i}_t)_{t\geq0}$ is an admissible inventory process for trader $i$ if: \begin{enumerate} \item $X^{i}$ is c\`adl\`ag and predictable. \item The paths $t\mapsto X^{i}_t$ have ($\mathbb{P}$-essentially) bounded total variation. \item $X^{i}_{0-}=x^{i}$ and $X^{i}_t$ is constant for $t\geq T$. \end{enumerate} \end{definition}

-We assume that the unaffected asset price---which is the price that would obtain if the $N$ agents did not trade---evolves according to a c\`adl\`ag local martingale, $P=(P_t)_{t \geq0}$ whose quadratic variation satisfies $\mathbb{E}[[P,P]_T]<\infty$.
+We assume that the unaffected asset price---which is the price that would obtain if the $N$ agents did not trade---evolves according to a c\`adl\`ag square-integrable martingale, $P=(P_t)_{t \geq0}$.
 To describe the actual price, we define the impact process $I=(I_t)_{t\geq0}$ through the generalized Obizhaeva--Wang dynamics

 for push and resilience parameters $\lambda,\beta>0$.
 Hence,

 and we define the affected price $S=(S_t)_{t\geq0}$ through

 Here and throughout the paper, $\int_{a}^{b}:=\int_{[a,b]}$ (cf.\ \cref{se:notation}), and the ``a.s.'' qualifier is suppressed.